apache/privacy-website/policies/website-policy.md

 Note: Google Analytics cannot be used on any ASF website because of the Schrems-II data privacy verdict.

+If you need analytics, please use our self-hosted [Matomo](/matomo) instance.

 ## 2) YouTube

 YouTube content can be embedded only when the creator has given consent before loading